Tanzania

-Many important hominid fossils have been found in Tanzania, such as 6-million-year-old Pliocene hominid fossils.
-The genus Australopithecus ranged across Africa between 4 and 2 million years ago, and the oldest remains of the genus Homo are found near Lake Olduvai.
-Following the rise of Homo erectus 1.8 million years ago, humanity spread all over the Old World, and later in the New World and Australia under the species Homo sapiens.
-H. sapiens also overtook Africa and absorbed the older species of humanity.
-Later in the Stone and Bronze Age, prehistoric migrations into Tanzania included Southern Cushitic speakers who moved south from present-day Ethiopia; Eastern Cushitic people who moved into Tanzania from north of Lake Turkana about 2,000 and 4,000 years ago; and the Southern Nilotes, including the Datoog, who originated from the present-day South Sudan–Ethiopia border region between 2,900 and 2,400 years ago.
+Many important hominid fossils have been found in Tanzania.
+In the Stone and Bronze Age, prehistoric migrations into Tanzania included Southern Cushitic speakers similar to modern day Iraqw people, who moved south from present-day Ethiopia; Eastern Cushitic people who moved into Tanzania from north of Lake Turkana about 2,000 and 4,000 years ago; and the Southern Nilotes, including the Datoog, who originated from the present-day South Sudan–Ethiopia border region between 2,900 and 2,400 years ago.
 These movements took place at about the same time as the settlement of the Mashariki Bantu from West Africa in the Lake Victoria and Lake Tanganyika areas.
-They subsequently migrated across the rest of Tanzania between 2,300 and 1,700 years ago.
+In the late 19th century, the mainland came under German rule as German East Africa.
+This was followed by British rule after World War I when it was governed as Tanganyika, with the Zanzibar Archipelago remaining a separate colonial jurisdiction.
+Following their gaining respective independence in 1961 and 1963, the two entities merged in 1964 to form the United Republic of Tanzania.

-In the late 19th century the mainland came under German rule as German East Africa, and this was followed by British rule after World War I when it was governed as Tanganyika, with the Zanzibar Archipelago remaining a separate colonial jurisdiction.
-Following their respective independence in 1961 and 1963, the two entities merged in 1964 to form the United Republic of Tanzania.
 Tanganyika joined the British Commonwealth and Tanzania remains a member of the Commonwealth as a unified republic.
-Today the country is a presidential constitutional republic with the federal capital located in Dodoma; the former capital, Dar es Salaam, retains most government offices and is the country's largest city, principal port, and leading commercial centre.
-Tanzania is a de facto one-party state with the democratic socialist Chama Cha Mapinduzi party in power.
-The country has not experienced major internal strife since independence and is seen as one of the safest and most politically stable on the continent.
+Today, the country is a presidential constitutional republic with the federal capital located in Government City (Dodoma); the former capital, Dar es Salaam, retains most government offices and is the country's largest city, principal port, and leading commercial centre.
+For decades, Tanzania has been ruled by the Chama Cha Mapinduzi (CCM) as a de facto one-party state.